How to Compare St. Louis Moving Estimates

 If you’re moving long distance, check that each estimate has roughly the same mileage and are for the correct destinations.
 For local moves, check that time estimates and number of crew are about the same; fewer crew members means your move will take longer and potentially cost more.
 If you see discrepancies, call and clarify with the moving company.

 Begin with the lowest estimate.
 If it’s significantly lower, figure out if anything is missing.
 Does it seem like a low-ball estimate that’s too good to be true?
 If items like furniture disassembly and assembly, packing supplies and storage aren’t included, you may get sticker shock on moving day.

 Move on to the highest estimate.
 What have they included that the others haven’t?
 Take into account extra crew, days in storage, and mileage, and see if those rates are in line with your other estimates.
 If so, are they including service upgrades that would make sense for your move?

 Then go to the middle moving estimates.
 Will they cover your needs, and provide a low-stress move with a minimal amount of work on your part?
 If there’s a service from the higher estimate that you’d like them to include, give them a call and ask for pricing on it.

-Your last step is checking that the movers providing estimates are licensed and regulated, and that they have good reputations with the Better Business Bureau.
-You can also check with friends or your social network to get feedback on any of these movers and learn how they’re move went.
+Your last step is checking that the movers providing estimates are licensed and regulated and that they have good reputations with the Better Business Bureau.
+You can also check with friends or your social network to get feedback on any of these movers and learn how their move went.
 Eliminate any that are unlicensed.